January 271 pm – 4 pm

 A sprawling sculptural paper artwork by artist Kim Heidkamp spills from the ballroom stage across the floor like a creature of Norse mythology asleep in the landscape.
 Composer Joshua Clausen and choreographer Mathew Janczewski of ARENA Dances activate Kim’s work with an immersive performance that invites viewers to slow down and appreciate the natural surrounds while simultaneously delivering a sense of urgency to act, and anxiety to what might happen next.

 Kim Heidkamp’s paper installation will be on-view at ASI for the duration of the exhibition, accompanied by recorded performances.
-Live ticketed performances featuring the trio Rachel Clark, Dustin Haug, and José A. Luis will take place throughout February 25-March 19 as part of a month-long premiere of this immersive work.
+Live ticketed performances featuring the trio Rachel Clark, Dustin Haug, and José A. Luis took place throughout February 25-March 19 as part of a month-long premiere of this immersive work.

 Kim Heidkamp is a fine artist based in Minneapolis.
 After working in communications for seven years, the urge to create led Heidkamp to abandon her day job and focus on her art.
 Her delicate paper sculptures create a moment of meditative stillness, capturing a pause in what seems to be a living, moving creature or a growing natural landscape.